Tips for Investing in a Bear Market

-n mid-March, a fear-induced global sell-off triggered by the COVID-19 pandemic ended the longest bull market in U.S. history – leading us into our first bear market in 11 years.
-Bear markets are commonly defined as a decline of at least 20% from the market's high point to the low during the selloff.
+In mid-March, a fear-induced global sell-off triggered by the COVID-19 pandemic ended the longest bull market in U.S. history – leading us into our first bear market in 11 years.
+Bear markets are commonly defined as a decline of at least 20 percent from the market's high point to the low during the selloff.

 If you compare your investment portfolio today to what it looked like at the beginning of the year, you are likely to be unhappy with what you see.
 But there’s also a potential upside to bear markets, as you may be able to capitalize on the fact that stock prices have come down across the board.
 Investing in a bear market is possible, but it’s important to approach it with the right mindset.
 Here are a few tips to keep in mind: